Skip to main content

 66 seconds watched out of a 100-second video = 66% completion rate.

-πŸ’‘ Note: The JOIN completion rate is a native and automatic metric.
-In GA, it requires manual tracking β€” values are therefore not directly comparable.
+💡 Note: The JOIN completion rate is a native and automatic metric.
+In GA, it requires manual tracking — the values are not comparable without identical implementation.

 4. Session Duration